-The most favourable treatment occurs in case of a transfer of more than one real estate property.
-If the majority of the properties have an existing rental or lease agreement, the transfer of all the assets involved would be only subject to mortgage and cadastral taxes at the fixed amount of EUR 168 each.
+The most favorable treatment occurs in case more than one real estate property is contributed to the SIIQ.
+In fact, if the majority of the properties have an existing rental or lease agreement, the transfer of all the assets involved would be subject to registration, mortgage and cadastral taxes at the fixed amount of EUR 168 each; VAT would not apply.